B

 Foxes

-Many people are surprised to learn that the white-tailed deer, who is supposed to be an herbivore, also eats bobolink chicks.
+Many people are surprised to learn that the white-tailed deer, which is supposed to be an herbivore, also eats bobolink chicks.

-Not only this but bobolinks are parasitized by brown-headed cowbirds.
-These birds lay their eggs in the bobolink’s nest and leave, expecting the bobolinks will raise the resulting chicks at the expense of their own.
+Not only this, but bobolinks are parasitized by brown-headed cowbirds.
+These birds lay their eggs in the bobolink’s nest and leave, expecting the bobolinks to raise the resulting chicks at the expense of their own.

-Though the status of the bobolink is of least concern now, they are threatened by habitat destruction and climate change as prairies are turned into farms and a warming climate causes southern birds to head north to replace the bobolink.
+The status of the bobolink is Near Threatened; they are threatened by habitat destruction and climate change, as prairies are turned into farms and a warming climate causes southern birds to head north to replace the bobolink.

 Reproduction, Babies, and Lifespan